1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 This data is compiled from data supplied by the Oregon Department of Transportation, Transportation Safety Division, Crash Analysis and Reporting Unit, from records originally received by the Oregon Department of Motor Vehicles.
 Due to under-reporting of collisions, this list should not be considered to represent all collisions occurring at the intersections listed.

 The City of Portland, Bureau of Transportation did the analysis of the data and prepared the resulting report.
-Each location was ranked based on metrics in the four year period (2011‐2014.)
+Each location was ranked based on metrics in the five-year period (2011‐2015.)
 The individual metric ranks were added to together and sorted in ascending order to create our list of high collision locations.

 1. Total Number of Crashes